 Originally trained as an electrical engineer, Mr. Tarrh earned his B.S. from Virginia Polytechnic Institute in 1970 and his M.S. from the Massachusetts Institute of Technology in 1972 and worked for a number of years for several small businesses and labs at MIT, specializing in the design of large electromagnets for advanced energy research and the management of large technology projects.
 He developed an interest in accounting and finance, and was a co-founder, Director and CFO of Applied Science and Technology, Inc. (ASTeX) at its inception in 1987.
 ASTeX found a successful niche in the application of its reactive gas technology to the manufacture of semiconductors, and grew to become a publicly traded (NASDAQ: ASTX) global supplier of advanced equipment subassemblies to the world's leading producers of semiconductor manufacturing equipment.
 Following the sale of ASTeX in 2001 to MKS Instruments, Inc., Mr. Tarrh began to pursue a lifetime dream of studying music.

 In addition to his musical pursuits, Mr. Tarrh provides senior financial and management consulting services to the business community.
-He has served as Chair of the Board of Trustees for the New Philharmonia Orchestra for the past decade and was elected to the Lexington Symphony Board of Directors in 2013.
+He has served as Chair of the Board of Trustees for the New Philharmonia Orchestra for the past decade and was elected to the Lexington Symphony Board of Directors in 2013 where he now serves as Treasurer and Finance Committee Chair.
+Mr. Tarrh also serves as Treasurer on the Board of the Oceanarium and Education Center in Bar Harbor, Maine.
 Mr. Tarrh resides in Lexington, MA with his wife, Barbara, and has three sons, Nathan, Andrew, and Evan.